outmoded/hapijs.com/lib/tutorials/en_US/cookies.md

     }
 });
 ```
-In this example, we use the cookie we configured in the tutorial above.
+In this example, you use the cookie we configured in the section above.
 Here, hapi will reply with the string `Hello` as well as set a cookie named `data` to a base64 encoded JSON string representation of `{ firstVisit: false }`.

 The `state()` method is also available on the [response object](/api#response-object) which allows for convenient chaining.
 The above example can therefore also be written: